pwright/GitHubTesting/README.md

 * A changed file notification is shown in left hand menu, prompting you to click that icon to enter a commit message.
 * The 'normal' GitHub flow is initiated in the browser, fork, create a branch, and create a PR.

-If you create a PR against this repo, I will edit the `main` branch to create a conflict that you must resolve.
+If you create a PR against this repo, I will edit the `main` branch to create a conflict that prevents automatic merging.

 Additional information: